 Global Handwashing Day is celebrated on October 15, an annual reminder of the importance of handwashing and hand sanitizing.
 At GOJO, we know one of the most important measures to prevent illness and infection is through effective hand hygiene.
 In honor of Global Handwashing Day, we’ve partnered with the Centers for Disease Control and Prevention (CDC) Foundation and Staples to collaboratively improve the health of our communities, through improved hand hygiene education.

 Centers for Disease Control and Prevention – Life is Better with Clean Hands Campaign

-The Life is Better with Clean Hands campaign is designed to promote proper hand hygiene in community settings, to prevent transmission of illness and infection, and improve community health.
+The Life is Better with Clean Hands campaign is designed to promote proper hand hygiene in community settings.
 The campaign’s educational materials aim to motivate adults to make clean hands part of their daily lives and encourages parents and caregivers to be hand hygiene role models for the children in their lives.

 Just in time for Global Handwashing Day on October 15, campaign materials are available in English and Spanish, including posters, social media graphics, web banners and stickers.

 The campaign Life is Better with Clean Hands aims to:

-- Motivate adults to wash hands during key times to prevent the spread of germs and help protect them, their children, and other loved ones.
+- Motivate adults to wash hands during key times to help protect them, their children, and other loved ones.

 - Help adults feel confident that they can overcome obstacles to handwashing.